If you are enjoying my stories about modern art, you might want to enrol in my art history e-course.

-Because it’s highly researched, it’s very suitable for students finishing High School (and their teachers) and students of art history at University.
+Because it’s highly researched, it’s very suitable for students and their teachers.

 It’s not about just reading information.
 It’s about being informed, challenged and encouraged to think about your responses to the information and artworks throughout the program.
 It’s about both appreciating the context and seeing the detail.